PD-OD is created & curated by James Nottingham

 Challenging Learning Through Feedback

 Shows how important feedback is to the learning process but only if received and acted upon effectively.
-(2017) Also in Danish, Swedish.
+(2017) Also in Danish, Norwegian, Swedish.

 Challenging Learning Through Dialogue

 Transforms research into practical strategies for creating ways in which students engage in meaningful classroom discussions.
-(2016) Also in Danish, Swedish.
+(2016) Also in Danish, Norwegian, Swedish.

 School's Out, Learning's In